If you’re thinking about going to Las Vegas in December, we’ve got you covered. We provide you with everything you need to know about

 Weather in December

-December in Las Vegas brings more refreshing weather than the scorching summers, but it never gets cold or freezing.
-The nights in this entertainment capital, on the other hand, can get relatively cool.
+December in Las Vegas brings more refreshing weather than the scorching summers, but it never gets extremely cold or freezing.
+Most days are clear, dry, and warm.
+However, the mornings, evenings, and nights in this entertainment capital city can get relatively cool.

-Good to know: December feels like pleasant spring weather in Vegas to visitors from the northern states.
+Good to know: December feels like pleasant spring weather in Vegas for visitors from the northern states.

-During December, the average high temperature in Las Vegas is 58-60°F (14-16°C) degrees, It’s about 15°F degrees colder in the morning and late evening.
+During December, the average high temperature in Las Vegas is 58-60°F (14-16°C) degrees.
+It’s about 15°F degrees colder in the morning and late evening.
 The climate is dry and typical of a desert area, with little chance of rain.
-Daylight lasts for 9 hours 45 minutes on average.
+Daylight lasts for 9 hours and 45 minutes on average.